-Description: Indicates the beginning of a new row of the matrix Usage Rules: The argument must be a sequential number beginning at 1
+Description: Indicates the beginning of a new row of the matrix continuing to the last row for the matrix.

+Usage Rules: The argument must be a sequential number beginning at 1 and

 Following a [Row] keyword is a block of numbers that represent the entries for that row.
 Suppose that the current row is number M. Then the first number listed is the diagonal entry, [M,M].
 Following this number are the entries of the upper half of the matrix that belong to row M: [M, M+1], [M, M+2], ... up to [M,N].